JuliaLang/julia/README.md

 ## New functions

-* `eachindex`, as in `for i in eachindex(A)`, can be used in julia 0.3.
+* `eachindex`, as in `for i in eachindex(A)`, can be used in Julia 0.3.
 This is the recommended way to iterate over each index in an `AbstractArray`.
-On julia 0.3 `eachindex` just returns `1:length(A)`, but in julia 0.4 it can return a more sophisticated iterator.
+On Julia 0.3 `eachindex` just returns `1:length(A)`, but in Julia 0.4 it can return a more sophisticated iterator.

-* `isdiag`, which tests whether a matrix is diagonal, can be used in julia 0.3.
+* `isdiag`, which tests whether a matrix is diagonal, can be used in Julia 0.3.

-* `keytype` and `valtype`, which return key and value type of Associative type, can be used in julia 0.3.
+* `keytype` and `valtype`, which return key and value type of Associative type, can be used in Julia 0.3.

-* `tryparse`, which is a variant on `Base.parse` that returns a `Nullable`, can be used in julia 0.3.
+* `tryparse`, which is a variant on `Base.parse` that returns a `Nullable`, can be used in Julia 0.3.

 * `fma(x,y,z)` and `muladd(x,y,z)` can be used in Julia 0.3 for `x*y+z`.

-* `Timer(timeout::Real, repeat::Real=0.0)` and `Timer(cb::Function, timeout::Real, repeat::Real=0.0)` allow julia 0.4-style Timers to be constructed and used.
+* `Timer(timeout::Real, repeat::Real=0.0)` and `Timer(cb::Function, timeout::Real, repeat::Real=0.0)` allow Julia 0.4-style Timers to be constructed and used.

 * `__precompile__(iscompiled::Bool)` and `include_dependency(path::AbstractString)` allow
   Julia 0.4 precompilation information to be provided (with no effect in earlier versions).